shifty0g/start-me/README.md

 ![Alt text](start-me-pentest.png "a title")

-So I like to use Start.Me to have a quick dashbaord i can use to jump to my favorite tools and resource.
+So I like to use Start.Me to have a quick dashbaord i can use to jump to my favorite tools and resources.
+Nothing ground breaking but i like it

 Here i am sharing my pentest board